kebairia/kvmcli/README.md

  │ node1   │ rocky9 │ 1536 MB │ 1    │ virbr1 │ 02:A3:10:00:00:10 │ 30 GB     │
  └─────────┴────────┴─────────┴──────┴────────┴───────────────────┴───────────┘
 ```
+#### Applying configuration from a YAML file

-When you're happy with the result, you can start provisioning using the `-a` or `--apply` flag
+When you're happy with the result, you can start provisioning using the `-a` or `--apply` flag:

 ```sh
 kvmcli --apply -f template.yml